Reading, Not Thinking: Understanding and Bridging the Modality Gap When Text Becomes Pixels in Multimodal LLMs: Error Analysis

+\mypara{Shortened reasoning under image input.} The key finding is that models are far less likely to produce long-form reasoning in image mode.
+Qwen3-VL-8B averages 618 characters per response in text mode but only 32 in image mode; Pixtral averages 115 characters in text mode but only 23 in image mode.
+Rather than working through problems step-by-step, models in image mode jump directly to answers or exit reasoning early, often resulting in incorrect answers (see Figure~\ref{fig:reasoning_collapse_example} in Appendix for an example).
+This reluctance to reason explicitly has cascading consequences: without intermediate computation steps, arithmetic mistakes go undetected and uncorrected, and the model loses the self-verification that chain-of-thought reasoning provides.

-\paragraph{Image mode increases reading errors but not knowledge or reasoning errors.} Comparing the error distributions between image mode and text mode in Figure~\ref{fig:error_by_mode}, we observe a clear asymmetry. \emph{Calculation errors} increase by $1.5\times$ under image input (16.7\% vs.\ 11.1\%), and \emph{format errors} rise from 5.9\% to 8.0\%.
-These categories stem from misreading the input: misperceiving digits or operators from rendered text, or failing to follow output formatting instructions.
-In contrast, \emph{conceptual/factual recall errors}, which require retrieving domain knowledge rather than reading the input, remain virtually unchanged, and \emph{reasoning errors} show only a modest increase.
-This pattern indicates that image mode primarily impairs the model's ability to accurately extract text-level information from pixels, while knowledge retrieval and logical inference remain largely unaffected.
+Comparing error distributions between image mode and text mode (Figure~\ref{fig:error_by_mode}), we observe a consistent pattern: \emph{Calculation errors} increase by $1.5\times$ under image input (16.7\% vs.\ 11.1\%), and \emph{format errors} rise from 5.9\% to 8.0\%.
+These are precisely the error types that reasoning helps prevent: step-by-step computation catches arithmetic mistakes, and longer outputs provide more opportunity to follow formatting instructions.
+In contrast, \emph{conceptual/factual recall errors} and \emph{reasoning errors} remain virtually unchanged.
+This asymmetry indicates that image mode does not impair the model's knowledge or logical capabilities; rather, it suppresses the reasoning process that would normally be applied.

-\paragraph{Dataset-specific error profiles.} The error distribution varies substantially across tasks (Figure~\ref{fig:error_by_dataset}), reflecting their different requirements.
-GSM8K errors are dominated by calculation failures, consistent with the observation that misread digits cascade into incorrect arithmetic.
-ARC, GPQA, and MMLU are dominated by conceptual/factual recall errors (60.0\%, 45.8\%, and 45.8\%, respectively), reflecting the knowledge-intensive nature of these benchmarks; GPQA additionally shows the highest reasoning error rate (25.5\%), consistent with the difficulty of graduate-level science questions.
-HumanEval exhibits a distinct profile: incomplete/partial responses account for 36.3\% of errors and format errors for 24.5\%, suggesting that code generation is particularly sensitive to output formatting under visual input.
+\mypara{Dataset-specific error profiles.} The error distribution varies across tasks (Figure~\ref{fig:error_by_dataset}), reflecting their different requirements.
+GSM8K errors are dominated by calculation failures, consistent with reasoning collapse having the largest impact on multi-step arithmetic.
+ARC, GPQA, and MMLU show high rates of conceptual/factual recall errors, reflecting the knowledge-intensive nature of these benchmarks.
+HumanEval exhibits a distinct profile with high rates of incomplete responses (36.3\%) and format errors (24.5\%), suggesting code generation is particularly sensitive to the output truncation that accompanies the reasoning collapse.